caltechlibrary/dataset/docs/query.md

 name without the ".ds" extension (e.g. data.ds is stored in a database called data having a table also called data).

-The output of __dataset query__ is a JSON array of objects.
+The output of __dataset3 query__ is a JSON array of objects.
 The order of the objects is determined by the your SQL statement and SQL engine.
 There is an option to generate a 2D grid of values in JSON, CSV or YAML formats.
 See OPTIONS for details.